larissakoliveira/file-explorer/README.md

 A React-based file explorer application built with TypeScript and Vite.
 This project allows users to browse and interact with a file system structure.

+## Technologies Used

+- React - JavaScript library for building user interfaces.
+- Vite - A fast build tool and development server for modern web projects.
+- TypeScript - A superset of JavaScript that provides static typing.
+- Electron - Framework for building cross-platform desktop applications with web technologies.
+- Cypress - A testing framework for end-to-end testing.
+- ESLint - A tool for identifying and fixing problems in JavaScript and TypeScript code.
+- Lodash - A utility library for JavaScript.

 ## Prerequisites

 - Node.js (Latest LTS version recommended)